jaustarz/CS2640-RPS/README.md

 **Jeremiah**
 - [ ] 2 Player Mode
 - [ ] Assist the others
+- [ ] ask user if they want to play endless mode after getting the three points it takes to win the game

 **Ryan**
 - [x] Take in the users input